NitheshChandher/dl4mt/README.md

 # Deep Learning for Media Technology
-Materials for the course Deep Learning for Natural Language Processing
+Materials for the course Deep Learning for Media Technology